Skip to navigation Skip to content

 • doubt about the currency or relevance of the evidence, or

-• where significant time has lapsed between when the evidence was written, and when the assessment is being undertaken, giving rise to reasonable doubt about the currency of the evidence at the time of claim including treatment, functional capacity, CITW etc.
+• significant time that has lapsed between when the evidence was written, and when the assessment is being undertaken.
+This may give rise to reasonable doubt about the currency of the evidence at the time of claim including treatment, functional capacity or CITW

-All unsuccessful THP contact attempts should be documented within the assessment summary of the JCA report to ensure a contact record is available.
+All unsuccessful THP contact attempts must be documented within the assessment summary of the JCA report to make sure a contact record is available.

 See below for more details about the requirements and process guidelines for THP contacts.